BawdyAnarchist/quBSD/Future_Development.md

 qb-usbvm
 	- When xterm is closed with ssh connection, the tap1 connect between jail and usbvm should be severed.
 Need a "trap" command
 	- Need to rework usbvm automatic internet with option (due to general net rework)

-qb-ivpn - sed error - needs better separation of the -j option to not throw error.
-        - Also an unused variable "pingfail"
-	   - Current server should be upgraded to show current settings, even if not connected
-	   - Need to verify how well it works when connection is down
-	   - pf.conf references the endpoint IP.
-Needs to be updated as well
-		- Double check the install script that it copies qb-ivpn to 0net

 qb-create
 	- Really should have some trap functions set when zfs cloning